Bill Greif

-William Briley Greif (born April 25, 1950) is an American former professional baseball pitcher.
+William Briley Greif (/graɪf/ GRYFE; born April 25, 1950) is an American former professional baseball pitcher.
 He played all or part of six seasons in Major League Baseball, from 1971 to 1976, for the Houston Astros, San Diego Padres, and St. Louis Cardinals.

 Astros

 Greif graduated from John H. Reagan High School (Austin, Texas).
-He was drafted in the 3rd round of the 1968 Major League Baseball Draft by the Astros, making his major league debut with them three years later.
+He was drafted in the 3rd round of the 1968 Major League Baseball draft by the Astros, making his major league debut with them three years later.
 He was traded along with Derrel Thomas and Mark Schaeffer from the Astros to the Padres for Dave Roberts on December 3, 1971.

 Padres

 Greif pitched four full seasons and part of a fifth with the Padres.
 A knuckle-curve specialist, he was the team's Opening Day starter in 1974, then in 1975 he was moved full-time to the bullpen.
 After moving back to the starting rotation to start the 1976 season, he made five starts for the Padres before being dealt to the Cardinals for Luis Meléndez on May 19.